makrai/notes/kvapilikova2020-unsup-multiling-sentence-embed-for-parallel.md

 * Existing models of multilingual sentence embeddings require large parallel data
-* We propose an unsupervised method to derive multilingual sentence embeddings relying only on monolingual data.
-We
+* We propose an unsupervised method to derive multilingual sentence embeddings relying only on monolingual data
   * first produce a synthetic parallel corpus using unsupervised machine translation, and use it to
   * fine-tune a pretrained cross-lingual masked language model (XLM) to derive